gcgarner/IOTstack/docs/Accessing-your-Device-from-the-internet.md

 When launched in the background by `cron`, the script supplied with IOTstack adds a random delay of up to one minute to try to reduce the "hammering effect" of a large number of users updating DuckDNS simultaneously.

+Standard output and standard error are redirected to `/dev/null` which is appropriate in this instance.
+When DuckDNS is working correctly (which is most of the time), the only output from the `curl` command is "OK".
+Logging that every five minutes would add wear and tear to SD cards for no real benefit.

-Standard output and standard error are redirected to `/dev/null` which is appropriate for jobs run by `cron`.
-Keep in mind that you can always run the `duck.sh` command from a terminal session, in which case you will see all the output.
+If you suspect DuckDNS is misbehaving, you can run the `duck.sh` command from a terminal session, in which case you will see all the `curl` output in the terminal window.

 If you wish to keep a log of `duck.sh` activity, the following will get the job done: